TMS-Namespace/pMenu/README.md

 Currently the app is under development, meanwhile, any comments and suggestions are welcomed on the issue page 😊.

 # Credits
-The application is built using C# and .Net Core v3.1 framework.
+The application is a WPF project built using C# and .Net Core v3.1 framework.

 This application exists thanks to the following great libraries: